Kodak prepares for Chapter 11 filing: report

 On Tuesday, Kodak said its stock may be removed from the New York Stock Exchange if the company cannot boost its share price over the next six months.

-Kodak, whose cash fell to $862 million at the end of September from $1.4 billion a year earlier, is scheduled to report fourth-quarter results on January 26.
+Kodak, which had $862 million in cash at the end of September, down from $1.4 billion a year earlier, is scheduled to report fourth-quarter results on January 26.

-The company would need to seek debtor-in-possession financing in any bankruptcy filing to continue operating while it ran an auction for the patents.
-Kodak is in discussions with large banks including JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N), and Wells Fargo & Co (WFC.N) for those funds, people familiar with the matter told the Wall Street Journal.
+As part of its efforts to raise cash, Kodak has been looking since last July for a buyer for its 1,100 digital patents, with the help of investment bank Lazard Ltd.

-Kodak has also held discussions with bondholders about a bankruptcy financing package, the people said.
-Cerberus Capital Management LP, a hedge fund that doesn't hold Kodak debt, has also held talks with Kodak on behalf of a group willing to provide the financing, the people said.
+The Journal said Kodak is still trying to sell the patents, which could help it stave off a bankruptcy filing.
+If Kodak does seek Chapter 11 protection, it could try to sell its patents through a bankruptcy auction supervised by a court.

-(Reporting By Liana B. Baker; editing by Mark Porter, Carol Bishopric; Editing by Richard Chang)
+(Reporting By Liana B. Baker; editing by Mark Porter and Carol Bishopric)